 Thriving Intercultural Marriages - Online

-A 7-week virtual learning journey with live webinars, eLearning and fun experiential learning assignments.
-Starting Saturday, Jan 23rd 2021 8-10:15 am PST.
+A 7-week online interactive learning journey with Zoom calls, eLearning and fun experiential learning assignments.
+Starting Saturday, May 1st 2021 8-10:15 am PDT.

 Build a family culture where both partners belong and thrive.
 Better understand the culture and worldview of your spouse, gain keys to communicate effectively and build a fruitful relationship, and develop tools to build a healthy family culture that encompasses both cultures.
 Leave empowered to thrive in your marriage!

 See registration form at the bottom of this article

 1. Heartset & Mindset for Effective Intercultural Interaction

 In a fun way, we’ll take an honest look at our own cultural perceptions and biases.
 Then we’ll come up with some “Best Practices” for interacting in intercultural situations.